hady-asaker/design-patterns-practice/Structural/Task_04/README.md

 4- Implement the Implementor:

 * The Implementor implementation is the class that implements the Implementor interface.
 In this case, you can create a new class OutputDevice that implements the OutputDeviceInterface.
-* This class should have a method play(AudioInterface $audio) that takes an Audio object and plays it on the device.
-The OutputDevice class represents the output device and how it plays the audio file.
+* This class should have a method play() that Return an Output device.

 5- Test the Bridge.